Commitment Quality Value

 Grounds for Processing Company Personnel data

 Different grounds for Processing apply to our own staff.
-We typically process Company Personnel's non-sensitive Personal Data on the ground that we have a legitimate interest in doing so, in order to carry out our responsibilities as an employer.
-In certain circumstances we will also have a legal obligation to Process employees' Personal Data during the course of their employment with us.
+We typically process Company Personnel’s general Personal Data on the ground that we have a legitimate interest in doing so, in order to carry out our responsibilities as an employer.
+In certain circumstances, we will also have an obligation to Process employees’ Personal Data during the course of their employment with us.

-Where the employee's data is Sensitive Personal Data (such as medical information) then our Processing is justified on additional grounds.
+Where the employee’s data is Special Category Personal Data (such as medical information) then our Processing is also justified on an additional ground.
 These primarily include because:

-(a) it is necessary for us to carry out our legal obligations (e.g. to accommodate an employee's requirements if they have a disability);
+(a) it is necessary for us to carry out our legal obligations and exercise our rights, or the rights of the relevant employee, in the field of employment law (e.g. to accommodate an employee’s requirements if they have a disability);